Greek police fire teargas at migrants on Turkish border | DW | 29.02.2020

-Greek police have clashed with migrants on the Turkish border as migrants attempted to cross into the European Union.
+Greek police have clashed with migrants on the Turkish border where as many as 4,000 migrants attempted to cross into the EU.
 On Friday Ankara said it would no longer stop migrants from crossing into Greece.

 Migrants and Greek police clashed along the Turkish-Greek border on Saturday, as Greek authorities claim they blocked 4,000 refugees from "illegally" entering the EU.